andreas-wilm/lofreq3/dev-notes/development.md

-When the source code in the develop branch reaches a stable point and is ready to be released, all of the changes should be merged back into master somehow and then tagged with a release number.

-So master should always pass all tests
+When the source code in the develop branch reaches a stable point and is ready to be released, all of the changes should be merged back into master somehow and then tagged with a release number. o master should always pass all tests

 ## Creating a feature branch